Fellowships for Math, Science and Engineering Graduates

 Available Fellowships by Granting Agency

-Institute of Industrial Engineers
+Institute of Industrial & Systems Engineers

 Candidates must have either a bachelor’s or advanced degree in science, engineering, or mathematics and should be committed to teaching high school science and/or mathematics in U.S. schools.
-The fellowship supports them professionally and financially for up to 5 years through a teacher preparation program to eligibility for tenure.
+The fellowship supports awardees professionally and financially for up to 5 years through a teacher preparation program to eligibility for tenure.
 During the initial year, fellows typically participate in a recognized teacher credentialing program.

-Los Alamos National Laboratory Post Baccalaureate Program
+Los Alamos National Laboratory

-The program offers internships related to national security science for undergraduate and graduate students.
+Los Alamos National Laboratory offers internships related to national security science for undergraduate and graduate students.
 Recent graduates can apply for summer, part-time, and full-time appointments.
 It is designed to provide work experience related to the student’s chosen field of study.
 Appointments are made in technical and administrative fields.

-National Defense Science and Engineering Graduate Fellowship
+National Defense Science and Engineering Graduate

-Department of Defense funds 3-year graduate fellowships in science and engineering disciplines of military importance for individuals who are pursuing doctoral degrees in a range of fields.
+The Department of Defense funds 3-year graduate fellowships in science and engineering disciplines of military importance for individuals who are pursuing doctoral degrees in a range of fields.

-National Physical Sciences Consortium
+National Physical Sciences Consortium (NPSC)

 National Science Foundation (NSF)